mohan/csvdb/readme.md

-* ~300lines of PHP that implements ORM style database layer natively, *without SQL* and using only *CSV files*.
+* ~360 lines of PHP that implements ORM style database layer natively, *without SQL* and using only *CSV files*.
 	* PHP natively supports fgetcsv and fputcsv.
 	* No need for additional database software/extensions.
 	* Write your custom functions using CSVDB for each operation similar to SQL statements.